wvengen/LGIportal/AUTHENTICATION.md

 LGIportal first, as a service provider (SP).
 Configure the authentication sources that you want to use.

-To integrate it with LGIportal, set `$SIMPLESAMLPHP_DIR` in `lgi.config.php` to point to the SimpleSAMLphp installation (the full codebase, not just its web-accessible part; `$SIMPLESAMLPHP_DIR/lib/_autoload.php` must be present).
+To integrate it with LGIportal, set `$SIMPLESAMLPHP_DIR` in the [lgi config][] to point to the SimpleSAMLphp installation (the full codebase, not just its web-accessible part; `$SIMPLESAMLPHP_DIR/lib/_autoload.php` must be present).

 SimpleSAMLphp returns a list of attributes after successful login.
-Which one of these is used as a user identifier, is configured by `$SIMPLESAMLPHP_ATTR_USER` in `lgi.config.php`; the first non-null attribute found for the authsource is looked up in the table `auth_simplesamlphp` to obtain the portal username.
+Which one of these is used as a user identifier, is configured by `$SIMPLESAMLPHP_ATTR_USER` in the [lgi config][]; the first non-null attribute found for the authsource is looked up in the table `auth_simplesamlphp` to obtain the portal username.

 To log in using a specific SimpleSAMLphp authentication source (defined in its